AstridHCL/GettingandCleaningProject/README.md

 ======================
 The Lecture Variables
 ======================
-# have all the read data
+Have all the read data

 activity_labels <- read activity_labels.txt